 Trails and Roads open to E-bikes and other motorized devices:

-Please fill out the form and a representative from the City of Boise will be in touch with you.
+Please fill out the form and a representative from the city will be in touch with you.